-$3^{rd}$ and subsequent offenses - Confiscation of device, OSS, and parent/guardian pick-up of device In addition, portable stereos and/or any other electronic toys are not to be brought to school.
+$1^{\text{st}}$ offense - Confiscation of device, detention, and parent/guardian pick-up of device addition, portable stereos and/or any other electronic toys are not to be brought to school.
 These items detract from the academic atmosphere at school and invite the temptation for vandalism and theft.
 Students are not permitted to wear earbuds, headphones, etc. at any time unless permitted as part of an educational class activity.